 In this research field, we explore the potential to better understand and quantify water dynamics by utilizing hydrological models and measurements on large scales (river basin to global scales).
 Moreover, we apply the knowledge in pilot services across the globe (e.g. in), in order to maximise societal benefit.

 Hydrological systems show large variability across the globe and the response to precipitation is very different; often even neighbouring rivers differ in streamflow and soil moisture.
 This can be due to e.g. varying physical properties of the landscape, differences in climate, or water management.

-(where: Q = Water discharge; P = Precipitation; ET = EvapoTranspiration and S = Storage) is puzzling hydrologists all over the world, as discharge can be difficult to monitor due to fluctuations in the river channel, precipitation is often heterogeneous for an upstream catchment area, evapotranspiration from water surfaces or vegetation is impossible to measure and the storage is normally unknown, especially underground.
+The simple water balance equation Q = P – E – ΔS (where Q = streamflow, P = precipitation, E = Evaporation, and S = Storage) is puzzling hydrologists all over the world.
+Streamflow can be difficult to monitor due to fluctuations in the river channel, precipitation is often heterogeneous in the catchment area, evaporation from water surfaces or vegetation is difficult to measure, and the storage is normally unknown, especially underground.